MarsUltor1/KTNE-Solver/README.md

  - when describing colors, use the first letter of each color
         Examples: r = red, b = blue, y = yellow, w = white, k = black

- - Project uses Python 3.11.4
+ - Project made with Python 3.11.4